SpringRoll/SpringRoll/src/README.md

     vo: false, // whether or not the game has a VO
     music: false, // whether or not the game has music
-    sfx: false, // whether or not the game has any sound effects }
+    sfx: false, // whether or not the game has any sound effects
+    pointerSize: false, // whether or not the game has a resizable pointer
+    controlSensitivity: false, // whether or not the game has adjustable control sensitivity
+    buttonSize: false, // whether or not the game has adjustable button sizes
+    removableLayers: false, // whether or not the game supports the removal of distracting game layers
+    hudPosition: false, // whether or not the game supports multiple HUD positions
+    difficulty: false, // whether or not the game supports an adjustable difficulty }
 });
 ```